uadmin/uadmin-docs/dapi.rst

 """"""""""""""""""""""
 `Back to Top (Model Methods)`_

 APIPostQueryDelete controls the data API's post query for delete commands.
+The purpose of this model function is that after you send XHR request to the server given an assigned model using delete command, it will execute the process in the APIPostQueryDelete function only if the communication with the web server is successful.
+By default, APIPostQueryDelete returns **false**.

 Structure: